 Once you’ve evaluated your money and have some land you want to purchase, be sure to do these five important things before you buy.

 5 Things To Do BEFORE Buying Land

 1. Visit the property and do a complete walk-through.

-This is vitally important, especially if you are not local to the area in which you intend to purchase.
-Even if you are 1000 miles away from your dream homestead, go visit it in person.
-It is not enough to simply trust your realtor to steer you in the right direction.
+This step is vitally important, especially if you are not local to the area in which you intend to purchase.
+Even if you are 1,000 miles away from your dream homestead, go visit it in person.
+It is not enough to simply trust your real estate agent to steer you in the right direction.
 If you want to be truly self-sufficient, YOU need to make sure the property is what you need and want.

 If possible, walk it with a copy of the plat.
 The owner of the property should also walk it with you, if possible.
 They will usually have a deeper knowledge of the boundary lines and landmarks, not to mention the history of a property and any neighborly disputes.

 We walked our property with the previous owner a couple of times and found tremendous value in it.

 You want to check for any deed restrictions that may limit what you can and can’t do on your property, and find out exactly how binding these limits are.
 If you’re working with a realtor they will usually be provided with this information.
 Even if they are, do your due diligence and check the OFFICIAL property deed at your county clerk’s office.
 You may encounter:

 - Rules against outbuildings or auxiliary structures